citizenfx/natives/MISC/StartBenchmarkRecording.md

 ```

 ```
-I can 100% confirm this is some kind of START_* native.
-Next character in the name is either C, D or E.
+Begins with START_*.
+Next character in the name is either D or E.
-Used only once in the scripts (benchmark.ysc).
 ```